Tag Archives: life

 The Birthday Boy

-Hello my fellow blog followers and fans!
+Hello, my fellow blog followers and fans!

-Sometimes life throws you a curveball – sometimes you duck, sometimes it hits you right upside your head.
+Sometimes life throws you a curveball – sometimes you duck, and sometimes it hits you right upside your head.
 How you react will determine what kind of player you are.

 So what do you do when fear knocks on your door?
 Do you face your giant, or do you stick your head in the sand?
-Remember there are two sides of F.E.A.R.: Forget Everything and Run or Face Everything and Rise.
+Remember there are two sides to F.E.A.R.: Forget Everything and Run or Face Everything and Rise.
 Takes grit, doesn’t it?
 More importantly, it takes God’s grace, too.

-Eight months prior, was such a trying time for us with all the emotional roller-coaster from one minute to the next.
+Eight months prior, was such a trying time for us with the emotional roller-coaster from one minute to the next.
 We weren’t sure what the next second would bring, let alone the next day.
 The days and nights were difficult ones.
 But I’m here to tell you that the support, prayers, and genuine love from family and friends made all the difference in the world!
 And I am happy to report that my husband is a walking miracle; (read about it here), and I am so thankful for the goodness and mercy of God.

 On July 21st, we celebrated Mark’s life.
 And I would like to share some of those moments with you through this slide.